 The New Zealand Book Council's Writers Files

-Application form for Writers Files - pdf here
+Application form for Writers Files

 How to get published

-- the critical response to published work/s,
+- the critical response to published work/s

-- literary profile, and/or
+- literary profile

-- volume of sales
+- breadth of readership and/or volume of sales.

 Individual writer entries